svetameanssun/ft_irc/parcer_manual.md

 The _parcerResult pointer will keep and address of the PassParcerResult object, with a vector containing password.

-I tried to avoid  getter "getPassword" because of the security considirations.
+I tried to avoid  getter "getPassword" because of the security considerations.
 To get the password for verification, you will have to get the vector through getPassParams, and access its first element.